GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-In this challenge we'll use Gemini-powered [Data Preparation](https://docs.cloud.google.com/bigquery/docs/data-prep-introduction) to clean and transform your data for analysis.
+In this challenge we'll use Gemini-powered [Data Preparation](https://docs.cloud.google.com/bigquery/docs/data-prep-introduction) to clean and transform the data for analysis.
 Following the data quality and profiling scans you performed, it's time to clean the data before analyzing it.

 *Data preparations* are BigQuery resources, which use Gemini in BigQuery to analyze your data and provide intelligent suggestions for cleaning, transforming, and enriching it.
 You can significantly reduce the time and effort required for manual data preparation tasks.